 22(3) The governing body of every establishment to which this Part applies shall for the purposes of this section prepare and issue, and when necessary revise, a code of practice as to the manner in which the requirements set out above are to be carried into effect in relation to any students' union for students at the establishment, setting out in relation to each of the requirements details of the arrangements made to secure its observance.

 The Secretary to Council is responsible for ensuring that this Code of Practice is accurate, implemented, published and reviewed.
 And that College Council continues to fulfil its responsibilities for oversight of RHSU under the Education Act 1994.

-22(4) The governing body of every establishment to which this Part applies shall as regards any students' union for students at the establishment bring to the attention of all students, at least once a year- (a) the code of practice currently in force under subsection (3), (b) any restrictions imposed on the activities of the union by the law relating to charities, and This Code of Practice is approved by the Council of RHUL and agreed with the RHSU Trustees.
-It is published by both RHUL and RHSU, normally via their websites.
-Copies are also available on request from the Secretariat.
-College is responsible for ensuring this Code is brought to the attention of all students during enrolment.
-RHSU makes all students publicly aware of their charitable status, and informs them of legislation and restrictions imposed up on them as a consequence of its charitable status. (c) where the establishment is one to which section 43 of the M1Education (No.2) Act 1986 applies (freedom of speech in universities and colleges), the provisions of that section, and of any code of practice issued under it, relevant to the activities or conduct of the union.
-The College has a Freedom of Speech Policy which is published on the student pages of the RHUL website.
-22(5) The governing body of the establishment to which this Part applies shall bring to the attention of all students, at least once a year, and shall include in any information which is generally made available to persons considering whether to become students at the establishment; (a) Information as to the right referred to in subsection (2)(c)(i) and (ii), and (b) Details of any arrangements it has made for services of a kind which a students' union at the establishment provides for its members to be provided for students who are not members of the union.
+- 22(4) The governing body of every establishment to which this Part applies shall as regards any students' union for students at the establishment bring to the attention of all students, at least once a year- - (a) the code of practice currently in force under subsection (3), - (b) any restrictions imposed on the activities of the union by the law relating to charities, and - (c) where the establishment is one to which section 43 of the M1Education (No.2) Act 1986 applies (freedom of speech in universities and colleges), the provisions of that section, and of any code of practice issued under it, relevant to the activities or conduct of the union. - 22(5) The governing body of the establishment to which this Part applies shall bring to the attention of all students, at least once a year, and shall include in any information which is generally made available to persons considering whether to become students at the establishment; - (a) Information as to the right referred to in subsection (2)(c)(i) and (ii), and - (b) Details of any arrangements it has made for services of a kind which a students' union at the establishment provides for its members to be provided for students who are not members of the union.